Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Introduction

-The remainder of the paper is organized as follows.
-In Section \ref{sec:related} we discuss the existing work done on the issue of connectivity of UAVs to the wireless network.
-In Section \ref{sec:systemmodel} we present the system model, where we define how the UAV moves, how we model the antennas, building and BS distributions, and how we calculate the spectral efficiency.
-In Section \ref{sec:ml} we present the design and implementation of our proposed \ac{rl} solution.
-Section \ref{sec:experiment} details the experimental setup.
-In Section \ref{sec:evaluation}, we evaluate our solution against a baseline, under BS and building density variations.
-We evaluate how the different approaches affect the effective height of the UAVs and how they influence its spectral efficiency through the path.
+The remainder of the paper is organised as follows.
+In Section \ref{sec:related} we discuss the existing work done on the issue of connectivity of \acp{uav} to the wireless network.
+In Section \ref{sec:systemmodel} we present the system model of our generated environment.
+In Section \ref{sec:problem} we introduce the problem statement, where we define the scenario and how the \ac{uav} moves.
+In Section \ref{sec:ml} the design and implementation of our proposed \ac{rl} solution is explained.
+We detail the parameters of our RL model, as well as the algorithm.
+In Section \ref{sec:evaluation}, we evaluate our solution for the scenario where we use generated data.
+In Section \ref{sec:data-exp} we introduce the real-world dataset and detail small changes on the proposed solution to use this data, then in Section \ref{sec:evaluation-exp}, we present the results using the real-world dataset.
 Finally, in Section \ref{sec:conclusion}, we conclude the paper and discuss the issues that remain open for future work.